-Graduate study in the Department of Political Science offers students the opportunity to work directly with nationally and internationally known scholar-teachers in American politics, international relations, comparative politics, public policy, and political theory.
+Graduate study in Political Science offers students the opportunity to work with well known teacher-scholars in American politics, international relations, political psychology, and public policy.

 Students in the program have close working relationships with faculty and receive quality training for careers in academia, government, the nonprofit sector, and business.
-Graduate students often collaborate with faculty on research and jointly publish articles in national journals and present at conferences together.
+Graduate students often collaborate with faculty on research, publish articles in peer-reviewed academic journals, and present at conferences.

 Human Rights and Humanitarian Affairs